Line managers provide a crucial link between an employee and health and safety practice in the workplace.

 While we have written about ways to create a safe working environment which included having open discussions about health and safety at work, increasing employee engagement is a vital aspect of promoting safe practices.

-If employees don’t feel engaged in the process or that their concerns aren’t listened to then they are far less likely to follow health and safety procedure.
-This leads to disillusionment of the workforce and reduced productivity and efficiency.
+If employees don’t feel engaged in the process or that their concerns aren’t listened to, then they are far less likely to follow health and safety procedures.
+This leads to the disillusionment of the workforce and reduced productivity and efficiency.

 Identifying Specific Employee Issues